rinku-s/popcorntime-android/README.md

 The **presentational component** is stateless and contains the layout of the UI which displays the data passed to it via props.

-Each screen in PopcornTime has two files associated with it - the .js file is under *presentation* folder which contains the code for the layout of the screen, and the second .js file is under *screens* folder which is the container component of the screen.
-A third file which may be associated with any screen is under the *styles* folder which contains the design of the layout of the application.
+Each screen in PopcornTime has two files associated with it - a .js file under *presentation* folder which contains the code for the layout of the screen, and a corresponding .js file is under *screens* folder which is the container component of the screen.
+A third file which may be associated with any screen is under the *styles* folder which contains the design of the layout of a particular screen in the application.

 This pattern was selected as it provides an easy to understand code structure which follows Separation of Concerns principle.
-The layout can be easily modified without touching the logic of the application and vice versa.
+The layout can be easily modified without any modifications to the logic of the application and vice versa.
 Further, it increases code reusability as the same presentational component can be used to display data from different sources.

-# Folder Structure
+# :file_folder: Folder Structure
 The folder structure in React Native with a list of all files is mentioned below:
 ```
 code